Equine Metabolic Syndrome

 - any sort of hair coat change (however subtle) such as delayed or patchy shedding

 - change in attitude (such as lethargy)

 - change in sweating (either an increase or decrease)

 Experts say that most of the time the development of laminitis is not necessarily a sign of PPID, but can be a comorbidity, or when more than one disease is present at the same time.

 Horses with a history of EMS are at a higher risk for PPID, especially as they age.
 Therefore, it’s important to test horses with EMS for the presence of PPID since Cushing’s Disease has an FDA-approved treatment that may slow the progression of the disease.
 It’s also important to test horses with PPID for the presence of EMS (insulin dysregulation) since an abnormal response to insulin can make controlling Cushing’s Disease that much more challenging.

 While certain prescription medications can play a role in the management of Equine Metabolic Syndrome, there is no FDA-approved drug to treat EMS like there is with PPID.
-Veterinarians recommend a combination of diet, exercise, and medical therapy to achieve a healthy weight, enhance the response of insulin, and reduce the risk of laminitis.
+Veterinarians recommend a combination of diet, exercise, and medical therapy to achieve a healthy weight, reduce insulin concentrations, and lower the risk of laminitis.

 What to Feed a Horse with Equine Metabolic Syndrome?

 Nutritional recommendations for EMS depend on whether the horse is obese or lean.
 Since all horses and ponies with Equine Metabolic Syndrome can have an abnormal insulin response to sugars and starches in the diet, it is important to keep the levels of these non-structural carbohydrates (NSC) below approximately 10%.
 This means: